ctjacobs/pyqso/docs/source/toolbox.rst

 clusters run, PyQSO currently outputs the raw data received from the DX cluster rather than trying to parse it in some way.

-Click on the ``Connect to Telnet Server`` button and enter the DX server details in the dialog that appears.
+Click on ``Connect to Telnet Server`` then ``New...`` in the ``Connection`` menu, and enter the DX server details in the dialog that appears.
 If no port is specified, PyQSO will use the default value of 23.
 A username and password may also need to be supplied.
+Frequently used servers can be bookmarked for next time.

 Once connected, the server output will appear in the DX cluster frame (see figure:dx_cluster_).
-A command can also be sent to the server by typing it into the entry box and clicking the adjacent ``Send Command`` button.
+A command can also be sent to the server by typing it into the entry box beneath the server output, and clicking the adjacent ``Send Command`` button.

    .. _figure:dx_cluster: